MyCryptoCheckout/wordpress/readme.txt

 * New currency: MetalPay MTL
 * New currency: Neo Smart Economy NEO
 * New currency: Zcash ZEC
 * New: Show QR code for the wallet address when checking out.
-If you are upgrading and want to enable the QR, you can either (1) reset your EDD or WC MyCryptoCheckout settings (in order to get the new text) or add the following to your online instructions text area before the final </div>:
+If you are upgrading and want to enable the QR, you can either (1) reset your EDD or WC MyCryptoCheckout settings (in order to get the new text) or add the following to your online instructions text area before the final &lt;/div&gt;:

-`<div class="mcc_qr_code"></div>`
+&lt;div class="mcc_qr_code"&gt;&lt;/div&gt;

 * New: Added payment timeout setting for WooCommerce.
 The default is 3 days, but can be changed if you want your orders to be automatically cancelled before that.
 The default will be changed to 6 hours in a few versions' time.
 * New: Added setting to change the status of the order when payment is complete.
 Use this to set your paid orders to complete if your products don't need to be processed manually.